DeadMansChest/DMCWO/README.md

     * This file can also be set up as a persistent script if you want to test different values without restarting each time you change it
     * Reduces the floaty/ghost recoil you experience for some weapons, mainly high recoil weapons that have a high ROF
     * Contains a multiplier value you can adjust which changes how much recoil you recover from.
-			1 = 100% recoil recovery, your gun will settle down back to its original postion from where you fired from 0 = 0% recoil recovery, your gun will stay wherever recoil brings you
+			1 = 100% recoil recovery, your gun will settle down back to its original postion from where you initially fired from provided you didnt try to compensate
+			0 = 0% recoil recovery, your gun will stay wherever recoil brings you

-  * real_names.lua:
+  * realnames.lua:
     * Changes most weapons, weapon mods and melee weapons to use their IRL name
     * Also adds in rather vital descriptions to some attachments that modify guns beyond their stat charts